U.S. lottery jackpots climb to $2.2 billion combined after no winners

 The sum reached a world record for lottery jackpots after there were no winners claimed a $1 billion prize on Friday.

-It is so much money that if you had it all in $100 bills, you could make a stack about as high as the World Trade Center in New York city, the lottery’s website said.
+It is so much money that if you took the instant cash payout in $100 bills, you could make a stack over 3,200 feet (975 meters) taller than any building in the world, the lottery’s website said.

 “Mega Millions has already entered historic territory, but it’s truly astounding to think that now the jackpot has reached an all-time world record,” Gordon Medenica, lead director of the Mega Millions Group, said in a statement.